Mayamariaruth/denice-hedstrom/README.md

 ## Design

 ### Target audience
 * Women who are needing a change in their lives.
 * Women who are drawn to spirituality and alternative medicine/practices.
 * Women who are looking for a mentor and community.
 * Women who have tried going the 'normal' route (doctors and therapists) but are now searching for other ways of healing.

 ### User stories
+* I want to see and understand what the subject of the site is.
+* I want to easily navigate the site.
+* I want to learn more about the subject as I go through the page to make a judgement if this is for me.
+* I want to see what products/services are available to me.
+* I want to be able to connect for further information.

 ### Site aims
+* To showcase the client Denice Hedstrom as a professional working with healing.
+* To be simple and straightforward enough to keep users on the page wanting to learn more.
+* To manifest the clients meant to work with Denice by creating a site that reflects Denice's energy.
+* To provide a way for users to reach out to Denice.

 ### Client design wishes